-- If you are tracking and acknowledge your gifts it means your financial records will be more accurate and you are tracking donor history to build stronger donor support in the future.
+- If you are tracking and acknowledging your gifts, it means your financial records will be more accurate, and you are tracking donor history to build stronger donor support in the future.

-- As Carrie Horton put it, “donor receipts are the only piece of mail that donors expect (and even want) to receive from your organization.
+- As Carrie Horton put it, “Donor receipts are the only piece of mail donors expect (and even want) to receive from your organization.
 So while you have their attention, why not make the most of it with content that will inspire constituents to engage further?”
+For more, read Carrie’s full article, “How to Create Nonprofit Receipts That Increase Donor Engagement.”

 If a donation value exceeds $250, you must provide a donation receipt.
-You must also provide one if the donor receives goods or services for a donation greater than $75.
-Or if the donor requested a receipt.
+You must also provide one if the donor receives goods or services for a donation greater than $75, or if the donor requested a receipt.
 However, nonprofits should acknowledge all gifts, no matter what size.
-It’s a way to nurture their donor base and retain donors, after all.
+After all, it’s a way to nurture their donor base and retain donors.

-Donation statements must be sent by January 31 of the following year so donors have time to complete their tax returns, but it is considered a best practice to send an initial donation receipt within 48 hours of the donation being received.
-People want to know that you’re managing their money properly.
-A timely response can let the supporter know you appreciate their donation and that it’s in competent hands.
+Donation statements must be sent by January 31 of the year following the gift so donors have time to complete their tax returns, but it is considered a best practice to send an initial donation receipt within 48 hours of the donation being received.
+People want to know you’re managing their money properly.
+A timely response can let the supporter know you appreciate their donation and it’s in competent hands.

-The receipt can take a few different forms, but here are a few things that the IRS requires on donation receipts.
+Donation receipts can take a few different forms, but here are a few things the IRS requires:

 - Name of the charity and name of the donor